How Chrome keeps your URL and search data private

 1. On your iPhone or iPad, open Chrome Chrome.

-2. At the bottom right, tap More Organise and then Settings Settings and then Google Services.
+2. At the bottom right, tap More More and then Settings Settings and then Google Services.

-3. Turn Improve search suggestions on or off.
+3. Turn on or off Improve search suggestions.

 Tip: Even when this setting is disabled, Chrome may still offer suggestions based on your local search and browsing history.
 You can manage your search history in your search engine's settings.
 Learn how to manage your Chrome browsing history settings.

-If you have Chrome history sync turned on, you may get suggestions from your Google Drive files.
+If you sync your history to your Google Account, you may get suggestions from your Google Drive files.

 Computer